dkkinyua/ds-bootcamp-2023/WEEK ONE PROJECT/README.md

 **Formula for Calculating User Retention Metric:**
 The formula for calculating user retention on IGTV involves determining the percentage of viewers who watched a specific portion of the video (e.g., from the beginning to a specified time point).
 The formula is as follows:
    > User Retention (%) = (Number of Viewers at Time T / Total Views) x 100 (expressed as a percentage).

+**(iv) Increase in followers:**

+An increase in followers also shows the success of Instagram TV.
+If the successful threshold for follower increase is, let's say, 500 for heavy content creators(those who create content daily), this would show the success of Instagram TV

 **Here's the process I would take to solve this question:**